Cultural schema theory: Real-world example: a sojourner's experience

+The term "sojourners" refers to individuals who reside in a culture that is not their own, with the intention of eventually returning home.
+Gillian Gibbons, a British teacher, traveled to Khartoum, Sudan in August 2007 to teach young students at Unity School.
+During a lesson on bears, a student brought in a teddy bear for the class to name.
+The majority of students voted to name the bear Muhammad, which led to Gibbons' arrest on November 25, 2007.
+She was charged under Article 125 of Sudanese criminal law for insulting Islam's Prophet Muhammad, a serious offense in Islam.
+Gibbons faced a maximum penalty of 40 lashes and 6 months in jail, but was found guilty and sentenced to 15 days in jail and deportation from Sudan after her release.
+She was granted a pardon by Sudanese President Omar al-Bashir following pressure from the British government, and returned to England after serving nine days in jail.

+The incident involving Gibbons can be explained by the cultural schema theory, particularly with regard to her status as a sojourner in an unfamiliar culture.
+Axiom number three and axiom number nine of the theory apply to Gibbons' situation.
+As a sojourner, it is necessary to acquire the host culture's primary, secondary, and isolated (PSI) schemas in order to adapt cross-culturally.
+However, Gibbons lived within the walls of Unity School, which was vastly different from the rest of Sudan and did not require her to acquire the PSI schemas of the host culture.
+This lack of understanding of local PSI schemas likely led to her allowing the children to name the teddy bear Muhammad, which is unacceptable in Sudanese culture.
+This highlights the difficulties of cross-cultural adaptation for sojourners like Gibbons, who do not intend to stay and therefore may not fully adapt to the host culture.

 Contrasting theory

 Cultural schema theory is often compared and contrasted with the cultural consensus theory.
 Both theories present distinct perspectives about the nature of individual and cultural knowledge.
 However, unlike the cultural schema theory, the cultural consensus theory helps to describe and mathematically measure the extent to which cultural beliefs are shared.
 The central idea is the use of the pattern of agreement or consensus among members of the same culture.
 Essentially, the more knowledge people have, the more consensus is observed among them.

-Unfortunately, the cultural consensus theory does not help others to better understand intracultural variability or how cultural knowledge is interrelated at a cognitive level.
-Cultural consensus theory anticipates intracultural variation but views variation as analogous to performance on a cultural test, with certain individuals functioning as better guides than others to the cultural information pool (Garro, 2000).
+However, the cultural consensus theory does not help others to better understand intercultural variability or how cultural knowledge is interrelated at a cognitive level.
+Cultural consensus theory anticipates intercultural variation but views variation as analogous to performance on a cultural test, with certain individuals functioning as better guides than others to the cultural information pool.